About

 WHY

-At a time when uncertainty and censorship have come to characterise the political environment of our contemporary societies, a growing number of arts and culture actors are struggling to preserve spaces for democracy and informed communities on questions of social importance in Turkey, Europe, and their neighbouring countries.
+At a time when uncertainty and censorship have come to characterise the political environment of our contemporary societies, a growing number of arts and culture workers are struggling to preserve open spaces for critical discussions and collective actions on burning issues in Turkey, Europe, and their neighbouring countries.

 WHO